fralik/rundata-net/docs/searching.rst

 .. attention::

-    In order to perform a
-    word-based search of this kind in Rundata-netOne, you have to select the **matches across words** operator.
+    In order to perform a word-based search of this kind in Rundata-net, one have to select the **matches across words** operator.

 The same search in Rundata-net is rendered as: